firatgoktepe/Content-Management-App/README.md

 A content management app

 - Front-end: React, Typescript and Redux
-- Back-end: An API(db.json) with local server built by "json-server" library
+- Back-end: A sample API(db.json) with local server built by "json-server" library
 - Unit and Integration Testing with "testing-library" and Jest